alessandromagrini/caretAddOn/README.md

 # caretAddOn
 __Additional functionalities for the R package 'caret'__

-This package includes additional functionalities for the caret package, including new models, new summaries, and new general-purpose functions.
+The `caretAddOn` package includes additional functionalities for the `caret` package, including new models, new summaries, and new general-purpose functions.
 It is conceived to be used by students of my academic teachings on supervised learning.

 New models: